Flam9/xidata/FFXIBatchApp/README.md

 This tool was created to automate the batch exporting of FFXI content via Noesis and ensuring a consistent format, structure and output for Game/3D Development.

+> Note: **Once you set your settings, when you launch the app again it will take a couple seconds as it builds a local data list of JSON files to make batch export simplier**

 **Features include**

 - Full automation of ff11datsets